Skip to main content

 Cache Backend

-By default api-def will use localStorage to store the data for the cache.
-You can specify your own cache backend using setCacheBackend.
+By default api-def uses localStorage, so client caching requires a browser-compatible storage implementation.
+You can specify your own cache backend using setClientCacheBackend.

 If you use localforage you can use it as your cache backend for a small performance increase: